 At some point in life, everyone is facing the challenge of buying a mattress.
-In most cases, you have to do it several times when you move to a new place, move together with someone, need something in the guest room, your kid requires a mattress, or simply just your old mattress wears out.
-Can’t you figure out where to start browsing the huge selection?
+In most cases, you have to do it several times when you move to a new place, move together with someone, need something in the guest room, your kid requires a mattress, or your old mattress wears out.
+Can’t you figure out where to start browsing the vast selection?
 How to choose between the different types, sizes, comfort levels, and designs?
 Should you avoid cheaper options, and is it inevitable to invest in an expensive mattress?
 This Guide is a great starting point to find your answers to these questions.

 - Materials and types – the basics